Nickick10/CatChaos/README.md

 - Use the **Mouse** to look around.
 - **Left Mouse Click** (recently implemented for public demo) will push objects in front of you.
 - Press **E** to interact with power-ups around the level.
+- Press **C** to switch between Third and First person perspectives.

 # Continued Improvments
 ### Arlette Diaz: